Bank of International Settlements - Explained

 The Bank for International Settlements (BIS), also referred to as the "central bank for central banks", is an international financial institution that provides banking services to both local and international organizations such as the European Central Bank and Federal Reserve.
 It seeks to promote international monetary and financial stability.

-A Little More on What is the Bank for International Settlements
+What does the Bank for International Settlements Do?

 The services provided by Bank for International Settlements include currency and gold transactions and provide short-term collateral loans to individual groups and other institutions.